Submit request or call to make an appointment.

-Norton Rheumatology Specialists providers have extensive training and experience treating rheumatoid arthritis (RA).
+Norton Rheumatology providers have extensive training and experience treating rheumatoid arthritis (RA).
 Our rheumatologists are at the leading edge of new treatments for rheumatoid arthritis and work with you to develop a treatment plan that could range from therapy to medications and, in extreme cases, orthopedic surgery.

 Rheumatoid arthritis is an autoimmune disorder, which means your body’s immune system malfunctions and attacks the body’s own tissues, especially the lining of your joints.
 The result is painful swelling that eventually can result in bone erosion and joint deformity.